Key Takeaways

 Sources: McKinsey 2025, AIM Councils 2025

 Yet the governance industry continues to produce frameworks without rollout playbooks.
 Only 28% of organizations have formally defined oversight roles for AI governance.
-Only 20% of companies have a mature governance model for autonomous AI agents.
-58% of leaders identify disconnected governance systems as the primary obstacle to scaling AI.
+Among companies planning to deploy agentic AI within two years, only 21% report having a mature model for agent governance.
 The frameworks exist.
 The adoption does not.

-This article is the missing piece: a week-by-week, phase-by-phase playbook for the first 100 days of AI governance change management.
+This article is the missing piece: a week-by-week, phase-by-phase playbook for the first 100 days of rolling out AI governance.
 It draws on Kotter's 8-step model, Prosci's ADKAR framework, and the organizational lessons from Microsoft's ecosystem approach to responsible AI and Google's AI principles implementation.
 It is not theoretical.
 Every action maps to a specific week, a specific outcome, and a specific change management principle.

 “Your early coalitions will determine what's possible later, and your wins in the first few weeks will build or destroy the credibility you need for harder fights ahead.”